 A disabled veteran can also receive a handicap sign for the car if they meet the requirements for a Disabled Veteran License Plate.
 The veteran must have a disability at least 50% service-connected and it must be verified by the Veteran’s Administration.
 The application fee is $26, and a surviving spouse can also use the handicap plate if they meet the eligibility requirements.

 How to Apply

-Kentucky residents can apply for a handicap placard or license plate by mail or in person at a local Kentucky county clerk’s office.
+Residents can apply for a handicap placard in Kentucky by mail or in person at a local county clerk’s office.
 The information needed to complete the application includes: